Nordic companies aim high in reducing costs – but often fail

 About the survey

-Deloitte's Cost-management survey aims to understand factors, approaches, actions and targets relating to cost initiatives.
+Deloitte's Cost Management Survey aims to understand factors, approaches, actions and targets relating to cost initiatives.
 In April 2019 a new global survey was released, containing data from more than 1,200 senior executives across all major global regions and industries.
-Now, with this report, we share a Nordic cut from this data, highlighting where and how the Nordic cost-management initiatives differ from other areas.
+With this report, we share a Nordic cut from this data, highlighting where and how the Nordic cost management initiatives differ from other geographies.